aisystant/docs/docs/en/systems-thinking-introduction/systems-levels-creation-chains-areas-of-interest/perform-modeling-5-5-creation-chains.md

 title: 'Perform Modeling: 5.5.
 Creation Chains'
 ---

-# Conduct Modeling: 5.5.
+# Complete the Modeling Exercise: 5.5.
 Creation Chains

-Review the example in the first row.
+Familiarize yourself with the example in the first row.
 Fill in the empty cells in the rows following the example.
-If you lack sufficient knowledge to select the appropriate words and designations (names), use ChatGPT, Google, or consult with familiar experts.
+If you feel you lack the perspective to select the appropriate words and designations (names), feel free to use ChatGPT or Google, or consult with known experts.

-Provide examples from both professional and personal projects.
+Provide examples from both work and personal projects.

-Locate the corresponding task by number in the modeling workspace and complete all its sections.
+In the modeling workspace, locate the corresponding assignment by number and complete all its tasks.